tudelft-cda-lab/SAGE/README.md

 ## Usage Instructions

 - First, create a new folder SAGE and pull all relavent files and create relavent folders
 - Then open `input.ini` and update `experiment-name` field.
+In case you use CPTC dataset (e.g. CPTC-2017 or CPTC-2018), set `dataset=cptc`.
 To play around, you can also modify `alert-filtering-window`, `alert-aggr-window` and other parameters.
 To see how to set these values, look up the main branch of [SAGE](https://github.com/tudelft-cda-lab/SAGE).

 ### Option I: Fastest way